sf-wdi-24/modules/week-03-resetful-server-express/day-01/module-02/readme.md

 1. What are HTTP Error codes?
 1. Why are HTTP Error codes used?

-After we've discussed terminology we'll break up and add these features to our front-end project.
-All these features are **required** for your MVP!
+## Homework

+Add in an interface to your Front-End project which creates, reads, updates and deletes Books.

+This will be your little library but we're treating this as a real-world project.
+You're required to keep a list of 5 issues which caused friction for you while using our API.
+An example could be "I found it difficult to find documentation on what was returned from the API".

+With your problems in hand, read <a href="https://github.com/gocardless/http-api-design" target="_blank">HTTP API Design Resources</a> and see if anything is covered in that github document.

+### MVP requirements for your library

-1. Create a record using a REST API.
+1. Create a book.
-1. Read a record's value using a REST API.
+1. Read a book. (punny)
-1. Update a record using a REST API.
+1. Update a book.
-1. Read a record's value (again) using a REST API.
-1. Delete a record using a REST API.
+1. Delete a book.
+1. Handle server errors.